I wonder if you could please give me some advice with home schooling.

 3. Help your son cope with his anxiety

-Helping children deal with anxiety is such a big topic, there is a separate blog on this which you can read by clicking here:
+Helping children deal with anxiety is such a big topic, there is a separate blog on this which you can read.

 4. Reduce sibling rivalry.